OfficeDev/office-js-docs/common/officeui.md

 4. Every dialog opens centered on the screen
 5. Dialogs always open on top
 6. Dialogs can only navigate to secured (TLS) sites
-7. Dialogs must initially open a site on the Trusted Domains list
+7. Dialogs must initially open a site on the App Domains list
-8. Dialogs cannot send messages from pages outside the Trusted Domains list
+8. Dialogs cannot send messages from pages outside the App Domains list

 ### callback()
 The callback for displayDialogAsync, in the success case, includes a dialog object.
 This dialog object has additional behaviors.